esgrid/blog-mini-project/fullStackWithReact.md

 So... you've managed to get to this point in the Bootcamp.
 Well done!

-At this point you have a strong awareness of the entire software development life cycle (SDLC) and are familiar with the fundamentals of creating both a back-end (using Express, Sequelize, and SQLite via JavaScript in Node - with duly tested procedures) and a front-end (using Vanilla JS, HTML, and CSS and this week, React), and connecting them together.
+At this point you have a strong awareness of the entire software development life cycle (SDLC) and are familiar with the fundamentals of creating both a back-end (using Express, Sequelize, and SQLite via JavaScript in Node - with duly tested procedures using jest) and a front-end (using Vanilla JS, HTML, and CSS and this week, React), and connecting them together.

 ----
 ## The Task: Building a Blog